bertold/bertold.kolics.net/pages/lascon2023.md

 ## About

-These links are referenced in my presentation at [LASCON](https://www.lascon.org/) 2023.
+These links are referenced in my [presentation](https://bertold.github.io/lascon2023-defensiveapi.pdf) at [LASCON](https://www.lascon.org/) 2023.
-Links to the presentation slides will be posted soon.

 ### References From Presentation